Capture data from real-time endpoint

 How to enable data capture

 Specify a data capture configuration.
 You can capture the request payload, the response payload, or both with this configuration.
-The proceeding code snippet demonstrates how to enable data capture using the AWS SDK for Python (Boto) and the SageMaker Python SDK.
+The proceeding code snippet demonstrates how to enable data capture using the AWS SDK for Python (Boto) and the SageMaker AI Python SDK.

 Note